Lemony Yellow Split Pea Recipe

 - Add the yellow split peas and stir until they’re well coated with oil.

-- Then add the vegetable stock, bring to a simmer, cover and simmer until the split peas are soft but not mushy and most of the stock is absorbed.
+- Then add the vegetable stock, bring to a simmer, cover and simmer until the split peas are soft and most of the stock is absorbed.
 The recipe said 20-30 minutes cooking time, but I simmered mine for 45 minutes to get them to look like this.
 (Don’t worry if there’s a little bit of stock left; most of it will absorb during the resting time.)

 - If you like cilantro, chop up some while the split peas are resting.
 (The cilantro is completely optional, but it was good in this.)

-Make it a Meal:
+Make it a Vegetarian Meal:

-Other Bloggers Cook with Yellow Split Peas:
+Another Recipe with Yellow Split Peas:

 Weekend Food Prep:

-This recipe has been added to a category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!
+This yellow split pea recipe has been added to a category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

 Ingredients